interfyre/av-dl/README.md

 # AV-DL

-A cross-platform terminal downloader for videos and other sites, powered by [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+A cross-platform terminal downloader for videos and other sites, A frontend for yt-dlp.

 ## Quick Start

-**Windows** — open PowerShell and run:
+**Windows** - open PowerShell and run:
 ```powershell
 irm dl.interfyre.com | iex
 ```

-**macOS / Linux** — open Terminal and run:
+**macOS / Linux** - open Terminal and run:
 ```bash
 curl -fsSL dl.interfyre.com/mac | bash
 ```

-No installation required.
 The script runs entirely from memory and downloads files to your Videos folder (or Movies on macOS).

 ---